caoccao/Javet/README.rst

 Javet
 =====

 Javet is Java + V8 (JAVa + V + EighT).
 It is yet another way of embedding V8 in Java.
 It was inspired by J2V8.
 I'll try to keep up with latest V8 in a slow pace.
 If you like my work, please **Star** this project.
-And, you may send messages to `@sjtucaocao <https://twitter.com/sjtucaocao>`_.
+And, you may visit http://blog.caoccao.com/.

 Javet Features
 ==============